KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 (`Python`) or `ggplot2` (`R`) can be used to create informative graphs, charts, and interactive dashboards (`plotly` or `shiny`) for presenting data insights.
-Our use of ELNs and `jupyter` means that visualization is built within our notebooks.
+Our use of ELNs and `Jupyter` means that visualization is built within our notebooks.

 **Collaboration and Communication Tools:** Collaboration and